devleaks/emitpy-docs/docs/opera/Rule.md

 The most valuable data that is retained is the time difference between the *promise* and the *resolve*, in other words, the duration of the rule.

+Other data is used as follow:

+The vehicle that triggered the rule gives information about actors in the activity.
+Who is doing what, what activities are going on.

+The area(s) of interest where the rule occurred gives location information: Where is the activity taking place, what are the areas under stressful situations.

+The unique combination of actors and areas of activity allow Opera to build an image of all activities running on the ground of the airport.